peidevs/OpenDataBookClub/_posts/2017-03-16-PEI-Open-Data-Hackathon.md

 ### Emergency Room Scheduler

-This team's pitch is: imagine an app that compares distance and current wait-times of PEI Emergency Rooms, so that the user can make an informed decision about which one to choose.
+The pitch: imagine an app that compares distance and current wait-times of PEI Emergency Rooms, so that the user can make an informed decision about which one to choose.

 The team wrote a prototype web application that scraped data from a gov't web page (below), and provides [comparison graphs](https://www.flickr.com/photos/100794919@N05/33136149251/in/dateposted/) to the user.